rsyncOSX/rsyncuidocs/content/en/blog/SwiftConcurrency.md

 Some concurrent functions within RsyncUI are structured by using `async let`.
 You may have several `async let`, and they will all be executed in *parallel* or *concurrent*.
 When all `async let` tasks are completed, the root task or parent task, will continue execution.

+Structured concurrency might also dictate the order of execution.
+The keyword `await` is a suspension where execution waits until the asynchronous function is completed before continuing the execution.
+If there are several `await` after each other, the next one will be executed when the current asynchronous task is completed.

 ```swift
 func readconfigurations() {
     Task {